food-stock/foodstock-frontend/README.md

 ## Features
 - [x] Basic pages
 - [x] Add i18n support for translations (some translations are now missing)
-- [x] Scanning barcodes to add food to the stock
+- [x] Scanning barcodes to add food to the stock.
+If the product barcode is not registered, it uses OpenFoodFact API (an online collaborative database that collects and shares information about food products) to get product details
+- [ ] Push notifications to warn the user of the expiration of a food : right now, I am able to get suscribe and unsuscribe of notifications.
+Just need to set cron job to check for product expiration
 - [ ] A solid authentication system
 - [ ] Diverse means of authentication (Google, Facebook, Apple, etc.)
 - [ ] OCR to enter food by reading barcode and date of validity on the product
-- [ ] Integrating proximity to find people who want to give food and NGOs distance from the user
+- [ ] Integrating proximity to find nearest NGOs or people to give food to including distance between the user and them
-- [ ] Push notifications to warn the user of the expiration of a food : right now, I am able to get user endpoints but I have troubles sending notifications in the Django backend
 - [ ] Responsivness for desktop
 - [ ] Add a convenient way to pick a date for mobile (might use [this one](https://nehakadam.github.io/DateTimePicker/))
 - [ ] Connexions with local supermarkets to get food details and date of validity directly from a single qr code